Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-It explicitly states when to use this tool ('Use for DMARC policy review') and directs agents to an alternative ('use check_sender_requirements for combined Google/Yahoo SPF+DKIM+DMARC pass/fail verdict').
-This provides clear decision guidance.
+It explicitly explains when to use this tool ('for DMARC policy review') and when to use an alternative ('use check_sender_requirements for combined Google/Yahoo SPF+DKIM+DMARC pass/fail verdict'), which is excellent guidance compared to most tool descriptions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.